Table of Contents [expand]

 When you’re ready to run the maintenance, minimize data loss by placing your app in maintenance mode to prevent writing new data to KVS during the upgrade.
 If you have scheduler jobs running, disable them.

 Maintenance mode doesn’t automatically scale down any dynos.
-Scale down any non-web dynos, such as worker dynos for queueing jobs, to ensure that no connections are writing data to KVS.
+Scale down any non-web dynos, such as worker dynos for queueing jobs, to make sure that no connections are writing data to KVS.

-You can perform an in-place upgrade of KVS by running the prepared maintenance:
+You can perform an in-place upgrade of KVS by running the prepared maintenance with the heroku data:maintenances:run CLI command:

 Triggering maintenance... maintenance triggered

 The maintenance takes a few seconds to complete.
-You know the maintenance is done when the info command shows the maintenance status as completed
+The maintenance is complete when the info command shows the maintenance status as completed.

 Fetching maintenance... done